Limitations on quantum key repeaters for all key correlated states: Technical preliminaries

-As the second part of this work heavily utilizes {\it random} quantum objects, we provide a crash course on random matrices in Appendix~\ref{app:random}.
+As the second part of this work heavily relies on {\it random} quantum objects, we provide a brief introduction to random matrices in Appendix~\ref{app:random}.

-Finally, we would like to recall the results of \cite{YHW19} on {\it private randomness} distillation, as our result will also apply to this resource.
-There the notion of {\it independent states} was introduced.
+Finally, we would like to recall the results of \cite{YHW19} on {\it private randomness} distillation, as our result also applies to this resource.
+There, the notion of {\it independent states} was introduced.
 These states take the form of twisted coherence, just like the private state is twisted entanglement. \begin{definition} The independent state is defined as follows

-where the unitary transformation $\tau =\sum_{ij}|ij\>\<ij|\otimes U_{ij}$ is the twisting, and $\sigma_{A'B'}$ is an arbitrary state on $A'B'$ system. \end{definition} The independent state has the property that measured on system $AB$ yields $\log_2 d_A$ bits of ideally private randomness for Alice and $\log_2 d_B$ for Bob.
+where the unitary transformation $\tau =\sum_{ij}|ij\>\<ij|\otimes U_{ij}$ is the twisting, $\sigma_{A'B'}$ is an arbitrary state on $A'B'$ system and $|+_d\> = 1/\sqrt{d}\sum_{i=0}^{d-1}|i\>$. \end{definition} The independent state has the property that, when measured on the system $AB$, yields $\log_2 d_A$ bits of ideally private randomness for Alice and $\log_2 d_B$ for Bob.
 The randomness is ideally private since the construction of the state assures that the outcomes of measurements on the key part system $AB$ are decorrelated from the purifying system $E$.
 We also recall the scenario of distributed randomness distillation of \cite{YHW19}.
-In the latter scenario, two parties are trying to distil locally private randomness, which is independent for each party and decoupled from the system of the environment.
-The honest parties share a dephasing channel via which they can communicate.
-One can also consider the case in which the honest parties have local access to an unlimited number of maximally mixed states.
-The parties distil private randomness in the form of independent states.
+In the latter scenario, two parties are trying to distill locally private randomness, which is independent for each party and decoupled from the environment's system.
+The honest parties share a dephasing channel via which they can communicate ({\it free communication}).
+One can also consider the case in which the honest parties have local access to an unlimited number of maximally mixed states ({\it free noise}).
+The parties, $A$ and $B$, distill private randomness at rates $R_A$ and $R_B$, respectively, in the form of independent states.
 We recall below the main results of \cite{YHW19}:

 {\theorem [Cf. \cite{YHW19}] The achievable rate regions of $\rho_{AB}$ are: \begin{enumerate} \item for no communication and no noise, $ R_A \leq \log|A| - S(A|B)_+ $, $ R_B \leq \log|B| - S(B|A)_+ $, and $ R_A + R_B \leq R_G$, where $[t]_+=\max\{0,t\}$;